Recording a Demo: How to Choose the Right Script for You

 - In order to nail this read, should you have a coach help you through the process?

 Although you may have worked with coaches in advance of recording your demo, sometimes it’s useful to have them by your side as you work through the script as well.
-This is because learning how to accurately hear your voice with the perspective of a casting director can be a disorienting experience, but a great voice over coach can guide you through.
+This is because learning how to accurately hear your voice from the perspective of a casting director can be a disorienting experience, but a great voice over coach can guide you through.
 Sometimes it takes outside skill to be able to assess what will work for your voice.

 Like a singer assembling the right songs for a debut album, the final product should have several strong hits and/or directions, which the listener and the industry can become excited about.